Direbane is an abode to share artifacts, simulacra, histories, and other items of note related to ongoing years adventuring.

 Happy 50th Birthday Dungeons and Dragons!

-Per D&D Historian Jon Peterson, D&D was first released in late January 1974, so Jon picked Sunday, January 26, 1974.
-The day of the week Gary Gygax invited folks out to his home in Lake Geneva demonstrating the new game.
+Per D&D Historian Jon Peterson, D&D was first released in late January 1974, so Jon picked Sunday, January 26, 1974 as Sunday was the day each week Gary Gygax invited folks out to his home in Lake Geneva to demonstrate the new game.

 (I began playing about 4 years later, the last week of December 1977, after Dr. John PhD received the Holmes Basic Set as a Birthmas gift.)